-The telephone survey results are the main focus of this report.
-It is the strong view of lpsos that the telephone results provide the more reliable and representative picture of public opinion.
-The online results are presented side by side for each question in this report.
+For the most part, survey results were consistent across segments such as gender, age, education and years in community.
+Any notable differences are discussed in the full report.
+The telephone survey results are the main focus of the Report.
+It is the strong view of Ipsos that the telephone results provide the more reliable and representative picture of public opinion.